People need to make their own choices. You can’t force people to make the right ones.posted over 3 years ago

 in the end, this is a choice up to the person themselves…..what happened to free choice/will….?

 I think it’s great how the government is finally taking actions to fight obesity.
 However, this law isn’t very effective.
 I understand that when people have a large drink, they’ll drink all of it.
 But if you have a small sized drink, won’t people buy another small drink if they want more?
-It’s just that this law doesn’t really enforce people to drink lesser.posted almost 2 years ago
+It’s just that this law doesn’t really enforce people to drink lesser.posted over 3 years ago

 I think it’s a step in the right direction, although as mentioned above, I a not sure how effective this will be.One thing I will say is that This will stimulate conversation about the obesity crisis issue.
 And yes, this is a crisis.
 In my years of medical education, I was never taught how to manage a 10 year old with type 2 diabetes or a child with a blood pressure of 190/100, simply because up until 10years ago, this was unheard of.
 It is scary how many families bring their children in to clinic for check-ups, and adult-onset illnesses are being seen in teenagers.
 Simply scary.
 America has developed a horrible lifestyle for our younger generation, consisting of fast-foods, exaggerated food portions, and a lack of regulation for what companies use in their processed meals.